Thrushes

 Formerly, the distribution area of the scaly thrush (Zoothera dauma) was thought to be the major part of Siberia, and South and East Asia, southwards to Australia.
 Lately, however, this bird has been split into about 8 species, and, according to Handbook of the Birds of the World (Lynx Edicions), Siberian and East Asian birds are now called White’s thrush.

-The specific name is from the Latin aureus (‘golden’).
+The specific name is derived from the Latin aureus (‘golden’).
 Presumably, it refers to the wings and back of this bird, although they are more brownish than golden.
 The common name commemorates English naturalist Gilbert White (1720-1793), who is best known for his book Natural History and Antiquities of Selborne, first published in 1789.

 White’s thrush is a fairly common winter visitor in montane forests of Taiwan.
 This bird is feeding on berries of Chinese wonder tree (Idesia polycarpa), Dasyueshan National Forest.
 (Photo copyright © by Kaj Halberg)